katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 }
 ```

-TODO: explain sum of squares and generic names
+This is a concurrent sum of squares algorithm where
+the worker is responsible for calculating squares while
+the results aggregator will sum all the squares.
+The names are kept generic, like startWorker, to make
+it easier to explain the fan-out/fan-in idea and its steps.

 Usually all of these steps, task generation, execution and
 result aggregation, are more complex, so having as little